Reduction of Chemical Reaction Networks with Approximate Conservation Laws: Acknowledgement

 \section{Acknowledgement}

-This work has been supported by the interdisciplinary bilateral project ANR-17-CE40-0036 and DFG-391322026 SYMBIONT.
 We thank Sebastian Walcher, Peter Szmolyan and Werner Seiler for very helpful discussions.
 The project SYMBIONT owes a lot to Andreas Weber who sadly left us in 2020, but who is still present in our memories.